simeonreusch/fpbot/README.md

 ## Usage

 The basic file is run.py, which can be run using different flags.
 A (ZTF) name always has to be provided (or a textfile containing one ZTF name in each line).
+Alternatively, the pipeline class can be imported from pipeline.py.

 `-radec`	If this is given, the name can be arbitrary (but a name must be provided).
 Radec must be given as two floats, e.g. '-radec 161.3434 -31.32123'.